 - 2 tbsp lemon juice

-Cut both ends of the clementine, place on a cutting board and cut the rind off by slicing downwards all the way around the fruit.
-Add the fruit into the blender along with the mango and lemon juice.
+- Cut both ends of the clementine, place on a cutting board and cut the rind off by slicing downwards all the way around the fruit.
+Add the fruit to the blender along with the mango, milk and lemon juice.
 Puree until velvety smooth.
 Serve chilled.

 - Sweet potato: I recommend using a long, not very round sweet potato.
 The slimmer the potato the less time it will need in the oven.
 You can use either one larger potato or 2 small ones.